opensky/LdapBundle/README.md

 from the group entry.
 By default, the group's common name ("cn") will be used.

-In general, a group's name will be slugified (using an underscore), uppercased and prefixed with "ROLE_".
-For example, if your user exists within the LDAP group named "Admin", the provided LdapUser object will have the "ROLE_ADMIN" role.
+In general, a group's name will be slugified (using an underscore), uppercased and prefixed with a configurable string ("ROLE_LDAP_" by default).
+For example, if your user exists within the LDAP group named "Admin", the provided LdapUser object will have the "ROLE_LDAP_ADMIN" role.
 The full implementation can be found within the LdapUserProvider class.